1. Home

 a vintage transferware plate on top of a charger

-You will notice that I mixed and matched some of the small plates because my set only came with 2 small plates.
+You will notice that I mixed and matched some of the small plates because my set only came with 2 small plates, which is what happens many times with thrifted home decor.

 two vintage transferware plates for a Valentines table